 2. Know the rules and principles of logo design

-Now that you know what a logo is supposed to do, and what it should represent, you now must learn what makes a great logo aka; the basic rules and principles.
+Now that you know what a logo is supposed to do, and what it should represent, you now must learn what makes a good logo aka; the basic rules and principles.

 As David says: